 Me: How many of you have ever been in trouble with the teacher for talking in class?

-Almost everyone raises their hand and erupts in laugher.
+Almost everyone raises their hand and erupts in laughter.

-Me: How many of you don’t believe you should have been in trouble or how many actually weren’t talking, it was actually the person sitting next to you?
+Me: How many of you don’t believe you should have been in trouble or how many weren’t talking, and it was actually the person sitting next to you?